Can You Retire at 50 with $2 Million? Here’s the Ultimate Guide

 Why Not 100% Bonds?

 Bonds alone rarely beat inflation over 40+ years.
-Equities help preserve purchasing power.
+Equities can help preserve purchasing power.

 Implementing Your Strategy